What kind of wine is Sauvignon Blanc?

 Originating in the Bordeaux region of France, Sauvignon Blanc made its first major impression on the flinty soils of this country’s upper Loire Valley, in the name of the great wines we know as Sancerre and Pouilly Fumé.
 However, such is the versatility of Sauvignon Blanc that New Zealand has become not only its adopted home, but has created one of greatest wine success stories of all time – the white wines of Marlborough!

 Known as the fruit cocktail of grape varieties, Sauvignon Blanc has moved from its support role in producing wines for ‘light refreshment’ to creating complex and intriguing wines that have become the bench mark for quality in the global wine world.
 New Zealand Sauvignon Blanc wines have made such impact that they have created a new and exciting competition to those of France and therefore have been significant in providing such a great arena of quality white wines for us to choose from.
+Just check out Villa Maria Sauvignon Blanc to get an idea of why it is so loved!
 Other countries too such as South Africa, Australia, Chile and Spain have capitalised upon this success and are beginning to make their mark in the wine world with their own styles of Sauvignon Blanc.
 Also in isolated areas of the Languedoc in south-west France some interesting wines are emerging.

 Styles of Sauvignon Blanc